-The Darby Project serves U.S. Army Ranger School qualified soldiers and soldiers serving in the 75th Ranger Regiment.
-Our mission to facilitate a successful transition from Active Duty to a civilian life filled with hope and purpose is accomplished through our Ranger Functional Fitness programs and events; connecting them to fellow Rangers, educating them about resources available to Rangers & their families from various businesses and organizations and ultimately empowering them to lead the way in their communities.
+Our mission is accomplished through our Ranger Functional Fitness programs and events; connecting them to fellow Rangers, educating them about resources available to Rangers & their families from various businesses and organizations and ultimately empowering them to lead the way in their communities.

 The Rangers return on investment to the U.S. Army is leadership.
 Soldiers deserve the best-trained leaders our Army has to offer.
 Those leaders are Rangers.
 TDP is the veteran-led extension of the Army’s investment.
 TDP sets the Sets The Example For Others To Follow by building Rangers for Life.